 A vulnerability due to the design of most modern CPUs could allow a local attacker to access sensitive information on a targeted system.

 The vulnerability is due to improper implementation of the speculative execution of instructions by the affected software.
-This vulnerability can by triggered by utilizing branch target injection.
+This vulnerability can by triggered by performing a bounds check bypass.
 An attacker could exploit this vulnerability by executing arbitrary code and performing a side-channel attack on a targeted system.
 A successful exploit could allow the attacker to read sensitive memory information.

 Proof-of-concept code that demonstrates an exploit of this vulnerability is publicly available.